 Facebook does not yet offer a paid level of service.
 Nor does Twitter.
 LinkedIn has a paid option called LinkedIn Premium.

 How to Become a Google Customer

-Google has three paid possibilities for current Gmail users.
+Google has multiple paid possibilities for current Gmail users.

 A Gmail user can subscribe to the minimum level of additional Google One file storage.
 The cost for 100GB of additional file storage is only $1.99 per month (or $19.99 if pre-paid for a year).
 Gmail users who want to use Google One as an alternative to a service such as Dropbox can subscribe to higher levels of file storage—all the way up to a whopping 30TB.

 A Gmail user can subscribe to YouTube Music or to YouTube Premium.
 An individual membership to the latter is $11.99 per month.
 A family membership is $17.99 per month.